-How to change the Gear Fit2 watch face
+How to change the watch face

-How to connect Spotify to Gear Fit2
+Connect Spotify to Gear Fit2

 First, make sure Spotify is downloaded on your phone.
 Then, while still on your phone, head to the Samsung Gear app and tap 'Essentials' where you'll find a list of apps.
 Pick Spotify and download it for the Fit2.